KIT-IAI/rapidPF/readme.md

       - No HVDC lines are supported. (#17)
    - Problem solution
       - Aladin
-         - Casadi + Ipopt wrk out of the box
+         - Casadi + Ipopt work out of the box
          - fmincon + user-provided sensitivities work; switch to [separate branch](https://github.com/alexe15/ALADIN.m/tree/abstractify) in the Aladin repository (#21)
       - ADMM
          - Investigated thoroughly by @uthgg with not-so-positive outcome, see #16.